 Do you ever take silent pleasure when someone who has criticized or mistreated you falls or suffers a setback?
-As believers, should we rejoice that “what goes around comes around”?
-You might be surprised at what God told the Edomites about that!
+Is that how we should react?
+Is there a problem with rejoicing when “what goes around comes around”?
+Today’s reading in Obadiah looks at those questions.

 The Tribulation: God is a God of mercy and grace, but He is also the Righteous Judge and will one day, possibly soon, begin opening the seven seals of Revelation 6 and unleashing final judgment on all who refuse to repent and turn to Him for forgiveness.
 What will that look like?